Caravan of Thieves: Biography

-Caravan of Thieves signed with New York-based record label, United For Opportunity, for the release of their third album, The Funhouse, on February 28, 2012.
+Caravan of Thieves signed with New York-based record label, United for Opportunity, for the release of their third album, The Funhouse, on February 28, 2012.
 Fuzz discussed the group’s third album saying, “We had a concept going in, both from a sound and production standpoint, lyrically and thematically.
 A lot of crazy stuff happens on the road, and we took our experiences from on and off the stage, and brought them into the studio with us.
 Life is wild and unpredictable, all our lives, like an amusement park ride.
 In this case, we picked a funhouse.
 And we wanted to expand the range of what we can do instrumentally but still keep it non electric so we added a few more gritty and twangy stringed instruments that were fun to spank, like banjos, resonator guitars and ukuleles, as well as an orchestra of kitchen appliances for some additional percussive bang.”

-The music video for the first single "Raise The Dead" premiered on American Songwriter on March 8, 2012.
+The music video for the first single "Raise the Dead" premiered on American Songwriter on March 8, 2012.
 Discussing the video, Fuzz told Spinner.com “We like writing songs about ghosts and afterlife, but this was the first one that had a big communal sing-along, clap-along feel to it.
 It needed to be, since it's about throwing a big party for all the deceased and honoring them for their life's achievements and impact.
 We perform it live this way, get off stage, unplug completely, get the crowd to surround us, and stomp, clap and sing along.
 We recorded it this way for the album and made a video with the same feel, in a really old theater and cemetery."

+"Raise the Dead" is also featured in the second episode of Creature Commandos, "The Tourmaline Necklace."